r-dandrea/MySite/content/post/Microsoft_migration_MMA_to_AMA/index.md

 Microsoft has announced the deprecation of the **Microsoft Monitoring Agent** (MMA), effective August 31.
 If you're still using MMA to collect and manage your monitoring data, now is the time to plan your transition to **Azure Monitor Agent** (AMA).

+{{< alert color="warning" >}}
-> ⚠️
+⚠️
->
-> The **MMA** will officially be deprecated on **August 31**.
+ The **MMA** will officially be deprecated on **August 31**.
 Although MMA will continue to be active for logging purposes until 1 of February, it's important to note that Microsoft will not provide support for any issues encountered after August 31.
-> Therefore, to ensure uninterrupted support and to take advantage of the latest features, you should complete your migration to AMA before the deprecation date.
+ Therefore, to ensure uninterrupted support and to take advantage of the latest features, you should complete your migration to AMA before the deprecation date.
+{{< /alert >}}

 The Azure Monitor Agent represents a significant advancement in monitoring capabilities, offering enhanced performance, security, and flexibility.
 Microsoft recommends migrating to AMA to take advantage of these improvements and ensure continued support for your monitoring needs.